YidanM/HNN_Lipshitz/README.md

 This repository provides the official implementation of Lipschitz regularization of HNNs from the following paper.

-> Yuekang Li, Yidan Mao, Yifei Yang, and Dongmian Zou.
+> Yuekang Li*, Yidan Mao*, Yifei Yang, and Dongmian Zou.
 2024.
 Improving Robustness of Hyperbolic Neural Networks by Lipschitz Analysis.
 In Proceedings of the 30th ACM SIGKDD Conference on Knowledge Discovery and Data Mining (KDD ’24), August 25–29, 2024, Barcelona, Spain.
 ACM, New York, NY, USA, 12 pages. https://doi.org/10.1145/3637528.3671875